How Bankruptcy, Divorce And Foreclosures Are Connected

-Fortunately, filing for bankruptcy will end the harassing phone calls from creditors and 3rd party debt collectors as well as halt any wage garnishments.
-Through bankruptcy, the credit card debt and/or medical bills will be discharged and you no longer have to worry about being responsible for the amount.
+Fortunately, filing for bankruptcy will end the harassing phone calls from creditors and third-party debt collectors as well as halt any wage garnishments.
+Through bankruptcy, either under a Chapter 7 or a Chapter 13, the credit card debt and/or medical bills will be discharged and you no longer have to worry about being responsible for the amount.

 Receiving a foreclosure notification is a frightening and confusing experience.
-You face removal from you home and are not sure where to turn for help.
-Filing a bankruptcy action can be one of the most effective options.
+You face removal from your home and are not sure where to turn for help.
+Filing a bankruptcy petition can be one of the most effective options.
 With bankruptcy, the foreclosure process stops immediately.
 You can remain in your home and prevent the bank from taking possession by filing a Chapter 13 bankruptcy.

 Received A Foreclosure Notice?
 Call Me Immediately.